 Looked after children with a disability are not only vulnerable to the same factors that exist for all children living away from home but are particularly susceptible to possible abuse because of their additional dependency on residential and hospital staff for day to day physical care needs.

-Consideration should be given to Unexplained injuries to young children which includes guidance on Bruising/injuries in Children who are Not Independently Mobile (NIM)
+Consideration should always be given to Unexplained injuries to young children which includes guidance on Bruising/injuries in Children who are Not Independently Mobile (NIM).

 The Local Authority should ensure that those receiving initial contact queries concerning children with a disability are aware of safeguarding issues for these children.
 It is a statutory responsibility for local authority Children’s Social Care to have lead responsibility for assessing a child’s welfare and undertaking section 47 enquiries.
 It is the responsibility of all other agencies involved to be aware of what constitutes a safeguarding concern and to know to whom, when and how to report such concerns.
 Whilst section 47 enquiries are being carried out, the first responsibility, as with any investigation into allegations of abuse and/or neglect is to ensure that the child is safe.

 As part of the response, the Local Authority has a duty to meet the needs of parents and carers of children with a disability (under the Carers and Disabled Children Act 2000), and this should be included as part of an assessment of the child.
 If a local authority considers that a parent carer of a child may themselves have support needs, it must carry also carry out an assessment, if the parent/carer requests one.
 Such an assessment must consider whether it is appropriate for the parent carer to provide, or continue to provide, care for the child, in light of the parent carer’s needs and wishes - Working Together to Safeguard Children.

 When undertaking investigations/assessments into allegations of abuse concerning children with a disability, practitioners need to take into account the following considerations: